hIUG/WeatherApp/README.md

 # WeatherApp
-Simple application to show wheather information for your current location and other saved locations
+Simple application to show weather information for your current location and other saved locations

-This app demostrates the usage of multiple technologies, design patterns, components and librares together to perform as a Weather/Forecast app that displays data for your current location and for specific saved locations through ZIP code search.
+This app demonstrates the usage of multiple technologies, design patterns, components and libraries together to perform as a Weather/Forecast app that displays data for your current location and for specific saved locations through ZIP code search.

 The following is a description of the main implementation components.